cynlik/techdot-backend/README.md

 Shopping carts enable customers to collect and temporarily store their chosen computer components for purchase.
 They can add, remove, or modify items in their cart before finalizing their order.

 ### Wish Lists
-Wish lists enable users to save desired computer components for future consideration.
-It's a convenient way to track favorite items without immediately adding them to the cart
+Wish lists allow registered users to save desired products for future consideration, providing a convenient way to track favorite items without immediately adding them to the cart.

 ### Guests
 Functionality for visitors without registered accounts, allowing them to browse computer components, add items to their cart, and create temporary wish lists without needing an account.